-During this interview, the asylum seeker is informed that he or she can benefit from a free medical examination.
+During the interview with OFII, the asylum seeker is informed that he or she can benefit from a free medical examination.
 Any information collected by OFII on the vulnerability of an applicant is sent to OFPRA.

 In practice, it has been reported on several occasions that such interviews are not always conducted by OFII.
-It may happen that OFII indeed receives the asylum seekers but does not interview them properly.
-The assessment of their vulnerability is, in most cases, based on a vulnerability assessment form used by OFII officers.
+It may happen that OFII indeed receives the asylum seekers but does not interview them properly, or conducts short interviews lasting 10-15 minutes, thus not allowing for an in-depth assessment of special needs.205 The assessment of their vulnerability is, in most cases, based on a vulnerability assessment form used by OFII officers.
 This situation has been widely reported by stakeholders regardless the region where they are present.
 Many of them have also reported the fact that the interview is not conducted with an interpreter.
 Indeed, the Prefectures do not have a pool of interpreters in situ.
 Many local NGOs ask volunteering interpreters or fellow nationals for being present at the interview with the asylum seekers.